Registration for Zephyr Experience is now open!

 Communion: Friday before lunch, there will be a communion service to complete our experience.

 If you are in a family group or would like to stay in a group with others, consider renting a cabin for the week.
 Zephyr Point is holding four cabins for our use until May 15th.
 Please contact Zephyr Point directly at (775) 588-6759 ext.
 107 to make lodging arrangements.
 Those who are staying in a cabin or who have made arrangements off site can attend the conference and join us for meals at a reduced rate.

 - Non-refundable deposit due at time of registration

 - Balance due 14 days before event start date

-- If you in need of a scholarship to participate in Zephyr Experience please do not hesitate to inquire by contacting our Program Ministry Coordinator: Kelli Ramsay at 775-588-6759 ext.
-114
+- If you are in need of a scholarship to participate in Zephyr Experience please do not hesitate to contact our Program Coordinator at 775-588-6759 ext.
+107

-- If you would like to make a donation to Zephyr Point or contribute to the general scholarship fund to help enable others to enjoy a Zephyr Point experience, please click here to open our online donor application.
+- If you would like to make a donation to Zephyr Point or contribute to the general scholarship fund to help enable others to enjoy a Zephyr Experience, please click here to open our online donor application.